I’m Amy. This page is all about me my triathlon journey and this website which we call a blog. Hmmm do people still say blog? I do.

 I have been featured as a writer on Ironman.com, RunnerDad.com, and Womensrunning.com, Beyondlunges.com and also on MissSipPiddlin.com.

 Here is a little bit of history about this website – this blog.
 The blog started as a response to my brother having a blog.
 My brother is an engineer.
 He started a blog on blogger.com and wrote a race update about a race we did together.
 He posted the link to his new blog on Facebook.
 He left out a small point … that I beat him in that race.
 In the spirit of sibling rivalry – and because this had never happened before – I could not let that stand.
 The natural response was to start my own blog – correct the facts and send it back to him.

 The name is a bit of a joke.
 A twist on the old mom phrase, “because I say so!”

 I wrote when I felt like it and about what I felt like and my brother and his wife read it.
 It was more like an online letter to my family.
-And then strangers found it and read it.
+And then a few strangers found it and read it.
 And I thought that was great.